-Compliance Manager version 5.6 improved the configurations setting to help users have a clear understanding of what is being audited at Server level and what is being audited at Database level.
-With the implementation of a new logic that shows items checked and unavailable for deselection at the Database level since those items are already selected at the Server level.
+Compliance Manager version 5.6 improved the configurations setting to help users have a clear understanding of what is being audited at the Server level and what is being audited at the Database level.
+Implementing a new logic that shows items checked and unavailable for deselection at the Database level since those items are already selected at the Server level.

-1 Please note that it is possible that with the setting inheritance you may collect more data, to avoid doing so, please review your settings to ensure that all items all collected as you expect.
+(i) Please note that it is possible that with the setting inheritance, you may collect more data, to avoid doing so, please review your settings to ensure that all items all collected as you expect.

-Server Level Trusted Users
+Server-Level Trusted Users

-SQL Compliance Manager version 5.6 allows users to configure Trusted Users at Server level.
-Trusted Users designated at Server level will apply across all databases in the selected server, giving users a greater control over who is monitored at what level.
+SQL Compliance Manager version 5.6 allows users to configure Trusted Users at the Server level.
+Trusted Users designated at the Server level will apply across all databases in the selected server, giving users a greater control over who is monitored at what level.
 For more information, see Trusted Users at Server level.